openstack-archive/wsme/doc/types.rst

             A time (:py:class:`datetime.time`)

-    -   .. wsme:type:: Filetype

-            A file (:py:class:`wsme.types.Filetype`).
-Currently FileType is
-            supported only as input type on protocols that accept form inputs.

     -   Arrays -- This is a special case.
 When stating a list datatype, always state its content type as the unique element of a list.
 Example::